Personal Finance & Investing

 … but to allocate a portion of your available money while budgeting itself.

 That way, your investments will grow regularly, steadily, and rapidly.
+Like your body on superfoods!

 What’s even more fascinating (though it isn’t immediately obvious) is that you’ll get along just fine with what’s left!